Fork me on GitHub

 Typical Workflow

-- Resolve the directories you need (main sources, test sources, resources, docs) against the project base directory.
+3. Provide a base directory (project root) and resolve the directories you need (main sources, test sources, resources, docs).

-- Use the resolved paths in your build/tooling logic (scanners, generators, compilers, packagers).
+4. Use the resolved paths in your tooling logic (scanners, generators, compilers, packagers).